teo8192/Sorting-Visualizer/README.md

 `block_size` is the with/height of the stripes in the rainbow, boxes and/or bars.
 `num` is the number of stripes/bars etc.

+It is also possible to set the `step_through` argument when initializing.
+This will make the visualizer pause after each frame drawn, and will continue when the keyboard is pressed or the mouse is clicked.
+Combined with showing important values (ex two values to be swapped or pivot choice in quicksort), the algorithm is better visualized.

 # Visualizing C functions

 Implement your c algorithm and add a call to it in the `c_sort.c:sort()` function.